DiamondLightSource/pymalcolm/docs/tutorials/motion.rst

 CounterMoveParts, ``x`` and ``y``, so the resulting Block should have ``xMove()`` and ``yMove()`` Methods.
 The ``needs_context=True`` argument tells Malcolm that when the move Method is called, it should be passed a `context_` object as the first argument.
-This is a utility object that makes us a `Block` view so we can interact with our child Block
+This utility object makes us a `Block` view so we can interact with our child Block

 Finally we define the ``move()`` Method.
 As well as the `Context` we requested, it takes arguments ``demand`` and ``duration`` which are described by annotypes.